aaarf404/Recipe-Rating-Prediction/README.md

 10. **'description'** (object) -user descriptions of their recipe;
 11. **ingredients** (object) -list of strings each representing a needed ingredient of recipe;
 12. **n_ingredients** (int) -total number of recipe ingredients.

+Interactions contains a total of 731927 comments on recipes and its columns identifies features of each comment:

+1. user_id(int) - unique numerical representation for each distinct user;
+2. recipe_id - numerical representation of each distinct recipe, the same as 'id' column in raw_recipes;
+3. date(object) - date object containing the date comments are submitted;
+4. rating(int) - integer (ranging from 0 to 5) of recipe rating submitted by the user;
+5. review(object) - text data containing user reviews of recipes After getting a brief overview, we brainstormed a list of questions that we are interested in for these datasets:

+* What type of recipes (in terms of nutrition level) tend to have higher average ratings?
+* What type of recipes (sweet or savory) tend to have higher average ratings?
+* What is the relationship between total number of ingredients and average rating of recipes?
+* Do certains users (with >= 20 comments submmited) have preferences to certain type of recipes that they tend to give higher ratings?
+* Do newer recipes have higher average ratings than older recipes?
+* Do recipes with certain ingredients (like chocolate, cheese, milk) tend to have a higher average rating than others?

+We are interested to explore if users have preferences over, for example, healthier recipes that has a lower calorie level, or if users have preferences over sweeter recipes (higher sugar level), etc. or recipes that are less healthy.
+So We decided to further explore the first question: What type of recipes (in terms of nutrition level) tend to have higher average ratings?

+By exploring the relationship of nutrition level and average rating of each distinct recipe, we can see if people who uses food.com have a preference over food types, flavor (eg. sweeter with higher sugar levels or less sweet), or healthy level (eg. trying to eat less calorie, or less carbohydrates).
+This can be important as it will assist recipe contributors to learn about what their potential audiences prefer, and what they could dislike.
+And knowing the current trend or people's general favors can help recipe contributors to submit more recipes that fits more people's eating habits; and eventually this can be important for food.com users as they get to see more of their preferred food types recipes.